quex-tech/cardano-oracle/off-chain/README.md

 ## Environment Variables

 + `WALLET_MNEMONIC`: mnemonic phrase for the oracle pool owner wallet.
-Can be generated with `./wallet generate --passphrase <passphrase>`
+Can be generated with `./wallet generate --passphrase <passphrase>`.
 + `CARDANO_NETWORK`: Cardano blockchain to use.
 Can be `preview`, `preprod`, or `mainnet`.
 Default is `preview`.
 + `BLOCKFROST_PROJECT`: blockfrost.io project ID to communicate with Cardano.
 If none, a local Ogmius V6 instance is assumed to be running.
++ `ORACLE_URL`: base URL of a QUEX Signer API to be used by default.

 The environment variables can be set inside `.env` file:
 ```sh